Best Affordable Mattress 2023: Reviews and Buyer’s Guide

 - Stable foam base is resistant to sagging

-Best Affordable Mattress for Back Sleepers: Amerisleep AS1
+Best Affordable Mattress for Side Sleepers: Amerisleep AS3

-Our favorite affordable mattress for back sleepers is Amerisleep’s AS1 model.
-The AS1 is not only the brand’s firmest model, but it’s also the most inexpensive mattress, costing $909 for a queen.
+Our favorite affordable mattress for back sleepers is Amerisleep’s AS3 model.
+The AS3 is not only the brand’s firmest model, but it’s also the most inexpensive mattress, costing $1099 for a queen.
 Since this mattress is extra-firm, it provides sleepers with balanced support and pressure relief.

-Standing at 10 inches, the AS1 model is constructed with 2 inches of pressure-relieving memory foam and an 8-inch support core.
+Standing at 12 inches, the AS3 model is constructed with 3 inches of pressure-relieving memory foam, two inches of transition foam, and an 7-inch support core.
 It also comes with a plush, breathable cover that promotes better sleep.

-Underneath the comfort layers lies an 8-inch foam called Bio-Core®.
+Underneath the comfort layers lies a 7-inch foam called Bio-Core®.
 Bio-Core® is a durable material that reinforces the comfort layer and the sleeper to prevent sinkage.

 When customers purchase an Amerisleep mattress, you have 100 nights to try out your bed.
 Also, Amerisleep has a lengthy warranty agreement, protecting your mattress with 20 years of coverage.

-- Firm feel perfect for back and stomach sleepers
+- Medium feel perfect for side, back, and combo sleepers

 - Plant-based memory foam comfort layer